csiben/turtl-rpm/README.md

 `turtl-desktop` and `turtl-server`

-This repository provides and maintains source packages that can be built to run on Fedora Linux 29+ and (soon) EL7 on x86_64.
+This repository provides and maintains source packages that can be built to run on Fedora Linux 29+ on x86_64.
 Binary (fully functional) application packages based on these source packages are available elsewhere (see below) and make running either a Turtl desktop or a Turtl server relatively easy install and maintain.

 The two available applications.